bruegmann/blue-web-components/README.md

 <blue-sidebar></blue-sidebar>
 ```

-Web Component support different attributes.
-Take a look at the source code and search for "`getAttribute`" to find out which can be used.
+Web Components support different attributes, properties and events.
+Take a look at the [docs](https://bruegmann.github.io/blue-web-components/) to find out more.

 ## Styling